MarcleiPagdonsolan/Final-Project/README.md

 # To run:
 * Open the Marctube.py file to start program.
 * You use pycharm to run this program.
+* Then click the runtime of the program.

 # Creators of this project:
 * Pagdonsolan, Marclei, D.